MultiSafepay/docs/content/api/reference/payment-options-object.md

 ----------------
 `close_window` | boolean | optional

-To display the MultiSafepay payment page in a new window that automatically closes after the customer completes payment, set to `True`.
+To display the MultiSafepay payment page in a new window that automatically closes after the customer completes payment, set to `true`.
-Options: `True`, `False`.
+Options: `true`, `false`.

 ----------------
 `settings` | object | optional

-To configure options for the payment.
+Configures options for the payment.

 Contains:
 - `gateways` | object | optional